How have prefabricated homes become the sustainable home of choice for many?

 Prefabricated materials and methods are highly sustainable.
 Benefits include efficient construction processes, reduced waste, increased savings, minimal site impact and less pilferage on site.

-SIPs, or Structural Insulated Panels, can reduce construction times by more than 50% as compared to traditional methods & eliminates a large amount of waste typical of on-site construction.
+SIPs, or Structural Insulated Panels, can reduce construction times by more than 50% as compared to traditional methods & eliminate a large amount of waste typical of on-site construction.
 The reduction of waste is one of the key benefits of prefabricated construction.
 Waste can be recycled and reused locally, never being transported to the site, so the cost of waste transportation is eliminated.

 Not only do they reduce waste, but prefabricated components take almost 70% less energy to manufacture than conventional components.
 By designing and building with prefabricated components, the burden of production process efficiency and waste minimalization is on the material manufacturer.
 Therefore, sustainability is being tackled at the beginning of the construction process.